Marcy Kaptur: LGBT rights

+In 2026, Kaptur was one of eight Democrats to join House Republicans in passing the Stopping Indoctrination and Protecting Kids Act, which mandated that transgender youth be outed to their parents by school professionals, and which would bar schools from teaching about any concept related to transgender topics.
+She later emphasized this vote in her re-election campaign.

 Personal life

 Kaptur is a Roman Catholic and has described her faith as a core part of her identity, particularly as an American of Polish heritage.
 In a letter to Network Lobby, she wrote that Catholicism gave her ancestors "worth and hope—during times of bondage, repression, punishment, war, illness, and harrowing economic downturns."
 She has also expressed admiration for Catholic social teaching, especially the option for the poor.
-Blending her religious beliefs with progressive politics, The Washington Post described her as "an economic populist from America’s heartland with progressive values and a conservative disposition."
+Blending her religious beliefs with progressive politics, The Washington Post described her as "an economic populist from America's heartland with progressive values and a conservative disposition."

+On August 2, 2026, Kaptur was hospitalized in a hit and run car accident on her way to church.
+She was released from the hospital a week later and put out a video message saying that her recovery was moving quickly.
+She returned to Congress in DC six weeks after the accident in September.